 - Operation of the Project;

+- · Completion of CHP fine-tuning;

-- · ASP overhaul of ECU and other items; and
+- · Completion of PT Line 1 overhaul; and

-- Continue PT2 crusher repair.
+- Pretreatment maintenance.

-INTRODUCTION
+1. INTRODUCTION

 ERM-Hong Kong, Limited (ERM) was appointed by OSCAR Bioenergy Joint Venture (the Contractor) as the Environmental Team (ET) to undertake the construction Environmental Monitoring and Audit (EM&A) programme for the Contract No. EP/SP/61/10 of Organic Waste Treatment Facilities Phase I, which the project name has been updated to Organic Resources Recovery Centre (Phase I) (the Project) since November 2017.
 ERM was also appointed by the Contractor to undertake the operation EM&A programme starting 1 March 2019.